Sunni militants attack Iran Revolutionary Guards vehicle | Law-Order

 Sunni militants attack Iran Revolutionary Guards vehicle

-Sunni Baluchi militants attacked a vehicle belonging to Iran's Revolutionary Guards on Tuesday in the southeast of the country, which has been hit by unrest in the past week, the state broadcaster IRIB reported.
+Sunni Muslim Baluchi militants attacked a vehicle belonging to Iran's elite Revolutionary Guards on Tuesday in the southeast of the country, which has been hit by unrest in the past week, state broadcaster IRIB reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)